Mini Pumpkin Muffins

 These little pumpkin muffins are the perfect size for adding to breakfast or serving as a snack.
 Their petite size makes them a hit with young kids, but teens and grown-ups love them too.
 They are high in fiber, lower in sugar than most muffins, and a source of vitamin A and iron.

 I love my mini muffin pans but you could also use a regular-sized pan if you prefer standard-sized muffins.
 (I have a feeling I may soon need to move up to making bigger muffins as my kids continue to grow!)
+Simply increase the cooking time to 22-24 minutes.

 Don’t Forget the Toppings